Module Assessment| Hitchhikers Platform

 You were also given a handful of other changes from the Turtlehead team that you can incorporate across the different verticals.

-Navigate to Pages > All Sites > Turtlehead Taco Answers, go on “View Code Editor” and click into the Master branch.
+Navigate to Pages > Turtlehead Taco Search > Deploys, go to the Code Editor, and click into the master branch.

-This is your Answers frontend repo!
+This is your Search frontend repo!
 You should expect this to take a couple minutes to load – in the background, it’s starting up a container for your development.

 When the page loads, click on “View Live Preview” to open in a new tab.
 Run a search for “events” – you’ll see that the results aren’t configured!
 This is because you haven’t specified any information about the events vertical in your frontend.
 We’ll do that now.